LiathDevelopment/Terraria-Launcher/README.md

 - Version downloads hosted on archive.org rather than a local server

 ### Known issues
-- Server previously used for downloading versions is down
+- Solved> Server previously used for downloading versions is down
-- No indication of client download progress
+- Solved> No indication of client download progress
 - Instance data handling isn't very secure/efficient

 ### Important info